Six Sigma: Role of the 1.5 sigma shift

 Experience has shown that processes usually do not perform as well in the long term as they do in the short term.
 As a result, the number of sigmas that will fit between the process mean and the nearest specification limit may well drop over time, compared to an initial short-term study.
-To account for this real-life increase in process variation over time, an empirically based 1.5 sigma shift is introduced into the calculation.
-Mikel Harry, the creator of Six Sigma, based the 1.5 sigma shift on the height of a stack of discs.
+To account for this real-life increase in process variation over time, an empirically based 1.5σ shift is introduced into the calculation.
+Mikel Harry, the creator of Six Sigma, based the 1.5σ shift on the height of a stack of discs.
 He called this "Benderizing".
-He claimed that based on his stack, all processes shift 1.5 sigma every 50 samples.
-According to this idea, a process that fits 6 sigma between the process mean and the nearest specification limit in a short-term study will in the long term fit only 4.5 sigma – either because the process mean will move over time, or because the long-term standard deviation of the process will be greater than that observed in the short term, or both.
+He claimed that based on his stack, all processes shift 1.5σ every 50 samples.
+According to this idea, a process that fits 6σ between the process mean and the nearest specification limit in a short-term study will in the long term fit only 4.5σ – either because the process mean will move over time, or because the long-term standard deviation of the process will be greater than that observed in the short term, or both.

-Hence the widely accepted definition of a six sigma process is a process that produces 3.4 defective parts per million opportunities (DPMO).
-This is based on the fact that a process that is normally distributed will have 3.4 parts per million outside the limits, when the limits are six sigma from the "original" mean of zero and the process mean is then shifted by 1.5 sigma (and therefore, the six sigma limits are no longer symmetrical about the mean).
-The former six sigma distribution, when under the effect of the 1.5 sigma shift, is commonly referred to as a 4.5 sigma process.
-The failure rate of a six sigma distribution with the mean shifted 1.5 sigma is not equivalent to the failure rate of a 4.5 sigma process with the mean-centered on zero.
+Hence the widely accepted definition of a 6σ process is a process that produces 3.4 defective parts per million opportunities (DPMO).
+This is based on the fact that at each side of a normal distribution, the fraction of values that lie outside 4.5σ deviation is 3.4/1,000,000, corresponding to the scenario where the limits are 6σ from the "original" mean of zero and the process mean is then shifted by 1.5σ (and therefore, the 6σ limits are no longer symmetrical about the mean).
+Such a shifted process is commonly referred to as a 4.5σ process.
 This allows for the fact that special causes may result in a deterioration in process performance over time and is designed to prevent underestimation of the defect levels likely to be encountered in real-life operation.

+(The failure rate of a 6σ distribution with the mean shifted 1.5σ is not equivalent to the failure rate of an unshifted "true 4.5σ process" where the limits are 4.5σ away: while the side that the 6σ distribution has moved towards would have an elevated proportion of values outside of the limits corresponding to a 4.5σ level, the other side would've seen a drastic decrease of proportions corresponding to a 7.5σ level.
+In contrast, a true 4.5σ process would have the 4.5σ level on both sides, corresponding to a 6.8 DPMO.
+They would be equivalent if the limit is only present on one side of the distribution.)